-MLB’s decision to move All-Star Game from Atlanta has reach, relevance – and ramifications
+MLB’s decision to move All-Star Game from Atlanta has reach, relevance and ramifications

 Then, last spring’s killing of George Floyd under the knee of Minneapolis police officer Derek Chauvin — an event that roiled the country and continues to remain in the moment because of Chauvin’s trial — emboldened baseball’s Black players to speak out and fostered conversations the sport had too seldom had.

 Baseball clubhouses tend to lean right, often heavily.
-Yet the lasting images of a summer of unrest throughout the sport include the Mets and Marlins laying a No. 42 jersey — the number worn by Jackie Robinson — at home plate before the two teams walked off CitiField as a sign of unity and protest.
+Yet the lasting images of a summer of unrest throughout the sport include the New York Mets and Miami Marlins laying a No. 42 jersey — the number worn by Jackie Robinson — at home plate before the two teams walked off the field as a sign of unity and protest.
 They include veteran Black players Curtis Granderson, Dee Strange-Gordon and Cameron Maybin forming the Players Alliance, aimed at creating more opportunities in Black communities.
-They include the impassioned words of countless players — Tim Anderson of the White Sox, Dominic Smith of the Mets, on and on — talking frankly and jarringly about what it’s like to grow up Black in the United States.
+They include the impassioned words of countless players — Tim Anderson of the Chicago White Sox, Dominic Smith of the Mets, on and on — talking frankly and jarringly about what it’s like to grow up Black in the United States.

 That all mattered, and it had to be factored into MLB’s thinking on the Atlanta All-Star Game.
 It all helped strengthen the idea that athletes and leagues shouldn’t remove themselves from the discussion.
 They should help lead it.
-That those voices and images still resonate could be the lasting impact of 2020s covid-shortened baseball season.
+That those voices and images still resonate could be the lasting impact of 2020’s coronavirus-shortened baseball season.
 At least something good came of it.

 “Proud to call myself part of the @mlb family today,” tweeted none other than LeBron James.